 Better than going out to eat, this restaurant-style Fire Roasted Salsa is easily made in the blender and perfect for all your favorite Mexican recipes.
 This salsa recipe also freezes well, so you can make it ahead of time to have it on hand at a moment’s notice.
 You can serve this salsa with the classic chips, or you can use it in any recipe that calls for salsa.
 It’s naturally gluten-free, dairy-free, vegan, and a great healthy snack.

-There’s a local Mexican restaurant we’ve been going to for more years than I can remember, and they have the best salsa.
-I’ve always wondered what makes it so rich in flavor, but I’d never really attempted to figure it out before.
+Our favorite Mexican restaurant here locally has the best restaurant-style salsa recipe I’ve ever had.
+I’ve always wondered what makes it so rich in flavor, but I’d never really tried to figure it out before.

 After much taste testing, I was pretty sure what my salsa was missing was a roasted element.
 Even though the tomatoes were roasted, something was just off about it.
 So I decided to also roast the onions, garlic, and jalapeno.

 And I’ll tell you what, that made all the difference – I finally have a year-round salsa that’s easy to make, and that I’m actually proud of!
 As an added bonus, this salsa freezes really well, so you can make big batches to freeze for a later date.